-Below, we’ll examine three arguments supporting America’s greatness, and three reasons signaling she’s in decline
+Below, we’ll examine three arguments supporting America’s greatness before the coronavirus hit, and three reasons signaling she’s in decline (especially when the country is leading the world in confirmed cases of Covid-19).

 So much winning.

-The US is one of the world’s most productive business centers, producing a GDP per capita of over $62,500.
+Before the world economy practically shut down due to the coronavirus, America was one of the world’s most productive business centers, having produced a GDP per capita of over $65,000 in 2019, up more than $2500 from 2018.
 The IMD business school ranked the US number one in competitiveness for business, specifically for its efficiency in fostering an environment where enterprise can flourish.
-Indeed, American businesses are thriving, as evidenced by their filing the most intellectual patent applications in 2018 – which surpassed runner-up China.
-America’s prolific productivity impacts the entire global economy.
+Indeed, American businesses have been thriving, as evidenced by their filing the most intellectual patent applications in 2018.
+(In 2019, American businesses may have slipped to the #2 spot, behind China, but they previously and consecutively held the top position since 1978).
+America’s prolific productivity positively impacts the entire global economy.
 As the European Central Bank has noted, for most countries, the United States is their “first trading partner.”

-America boasts all the hallmarks of a functioning democracy – sturdy political institutions, political equality, rule of law (even in times of domestic political upheaval), and just about every civil liberty under the sun.
-Even criticism from the executive office can’t stymie the nation’s vibrant press (it even seems to bolster it).
-Democracy does not only speak to political realities, but to cultural ones as well.
+Over recent years, many Americans and non-Americans alike may have questioned whether the country’s hallmarks of a functioning democracy – sturdy political institutions, political equality, rule of law, and just about every civil liberty under the sun, are still in place.
+But it’s not just America; democracy all over the world seems to be in decline.
+However, within America, even criticism and attacks from the executive office can’t stymie the nation’s vibrant press (it may even bolster it).
+And even in times of domestic political upheaval and impeachment, democracy has persisted.
+American democracy does not only speak to political realities but to cultural ones as well.
 America excels at incorporating disparate voices and interests into its varied fabric; the far left, far right, and everyone in between have equal protections for expression and assembly, protections which are by no means guaranteed in other countries.
+Plus, the state leadership that respective US governors have exhibited to survive and/or combat the current health crisis shows that in times of uncertainty, US democracy is not only functioning but thriving.

 America is giving.

-One of the telltale signs of a struggling nation is lack of investment.
+One of the tell-tale signs of a struggling nation is lack of investment.
 America’s infrastructure is crumbling.
-The most recent infrastructure report card issued by the American Society of Civil Engineers gave America’s airports, roadways, and dams an overall grade of “D+.”
+A recent infrastructure report card issued by the American Society of Civil Engineers gave America’s airports, roadways, and dams an overall grade of “D+.”
 Poor infrastructure has real consequences – lack of maintenance leads to increased accidents and inefficiency that cost billions of dollars.
-America has also decreased its investments in areas most likely to increase long-term salience, like education and science research.
+Before the coronavirus pandemic, America also decreased its investments in areas most likely to increase long-term salience, like education and science research.
 In an economy that is increasingly dependent on foreign investment, one wonders who will be tempted to invest in a country that hasn’t the confidence to invest in itself.

 America’s middle class is shrinking.